1Jamie/mod-scanner/README.md

 ---

-### Method 3: Discord Self-Service Pre-Check

-In Discord servers running the mod-scanner bot, you can test your mod privately before publishing to forum release channels:

-- **/check-mod [file] [url]**: Runs a private ephemeral scan visible only to you.
-  - If rejected, lists the exact filenames and ROM headers detected.
-  - If flagged, displays percentage similarity scores, attaches the top preview image, and provides a downloadable `.zip` of all 3-panel diff comparisons.
-- **!check [url]**: Text command fallback.

----

 ## Understanding 3-Panel Diff Previews

 When an asset has a close silhouette or palette similarity to an official sprite, `mod-scanner` generates a 3-panel visual diff: